-NGX (R60) includes support for Diffie-Hellman Group 14 (2048 bit modulus) key sizes.
-Groups 15-18 (3072 bits to 8192 bits) can also be optionally configured.
-To support Groups 15-18, the Local Crypto-Officer must obtain the optional patch SK27054 from Check Point support before beginning the initialization of the module.
-The optional patch contains instructions for enabling the additional groups and will be installed during the initialization process.
-The optional patch only allows for the functionality of providing support for those additional Diffie-Hellman groups.
+Check Point VPN-1 NGX R65 with hot fix HFA 30 includes support for Diffie-Hellman Groups up to Group 14 (2048 bit modulus) key sizes.
+Additional Diffie-Hellman Groups 15-18 (3072 bits to 8192 bits) must be configured during the initialization process by the Local Crypto-Officer before beginning the initialization of the module.
+The procedure for enabling the additional groups is obtainable from Check Point support SK27054 on the Check Point web.